 11.1.
 At the end of your matter we will keep your file (in hard copy or electronic format) for the period outlined below, and thereafter we will destroy it.

 11.2.
-You are welcome to uplift your file provided that all fees and costs have been paid.
+You are welcome to uplift your file provided that any fees and costs have been paid.
 Please give us reasonable notice before collecting your file should you wish to do so.

 12. Conflicts of Interest